Mia Zapata: Aftermath

 Zapata's murder sent shockwaves through the underground music scene and caused a sense of defeat and fear within the community.
 The Seattle Times marked the murder as the moment "the Seattle scene lost its sense of invincibility."
 Cristen Storm recalls Zapata's death as a reality check, stating: "[They were] all very tough people and as a group of women, [they] are all really strong, outspoken, and hard-hitting, very opinionated women and that perception of, 'We're not victims at all in any way and this can't happen to women that aren't victims,' and I think [Zapata's death] shattered that myth for us, [and showed] that it happens to all types of women."

 Following her murder, a number of women from the Seattle music scene began to meet and discuss the prevalence of violence against women within the community, and the lack of available resources such as self-defense classes, which were considered impractical and unaffordable.
-These informal meetings sparked heated arguments in the living rooms of those involved, as the group had trouble deciding on how to organize and agree on the best methods of training to teach, so they chose to bring in teachers to help direct the course of their learning.
+These informal meetings sparked heated arguments in the living rooms of those involved, as the group had trouble deciding how to organize and agree on the best methods of training to teach, so they chose to bring in teachers to help direct the course of their learning.
 This led to the creation of the non-profit group Home Alive, which subsequently organized benefit concerts and released albums with the participation of many bands, including Nirvana, Pearl Jam, Soundgarden, Heart, and the Presidents of the United States of America.
 Joan Jett also recorded an album with the surviving members of the Gits called Evil Stig ("Gits Live" backwards).

 7 Year Bitch, who were close friends with the band, released their second studio album ¡Viva Zapata! in May 1994 on C/Z Records, as a tribute to Zapata.
 The album cover depicts Zapata wearing bullet sashes, and some of the songs such as "M.I.A." and "Rock A Bye", directly address her murder.
 Jett and Kathleen Hanna wrote a song called "Go Home" that was later released on Jett's 1994 album, Pure and Simple.
 A music video for "Go Home" was also released, which depicts a woman who is being stalked and attacked but is then able to defend herself against the assailant.

 In May 2005, The Gits Movie, a documentary about Zapata's life, the Gits, and the Seattle music scene, premiered at the Seattle International Film Festival.
 Another version of the film was screened two years later at the 2007 SXSW (South By Southwest) Film Festival.
 The final cut was theatrically released in over 20 cities in North America on July 7, 2008, the 15th anniversary of Zapata's death.
 The following day, the film was released on DVD along with a Best of the Gits CD.
 In February 2013, a play called These Streets, inspired by the stories of and featuring music by Zapata and other female musicians in Seattle, debuted at the ACT Theatre in Seattle.